hamish-mcc/twitter-dashboard/README.md

 # twitter-dashboard
-Group Project for 158.222 Assignment 3.
+A tool for exploring interconnections between topics/hashtags on twitter.
+Insight can be drawn from visual analysis of a network graph, as well as sentiment analysis.

 'app.py' is a Plotly Dash app.
-Run this file then view the dashboard in your browser.
+Run this file then access the dashboard in your browser.

 You will need to generate your own keys for the Twitter API and enter these in 'credentials.json'